-- 1. Hold the key next to the steering column shroud exactly as shown. - 2.
-With the key in this position you can use the start button to switch the ignition on and start your vehicle.
+- 1. Hold the key next to the steering column shroud exactly as shown. - With the key in this position you can use the start button to switch the ignition on and start your vehicle.

-Stopping the engine
+Stopping the engine with the vehicle stationary

-When your vehicle is stationary, press the start button to stop the engine.
-The ignition, all electrical circuits, warning lamps and indicators will be switched off.
+Note: The ignition, all electrical circuits, warning lamps and indicators will be switched off.